rbarrimond/rss-analyzer-poster/README.md

 ### Key Components

-- **RssIngestionService**: Responsible for processing and analyzing RSS feeds.
+- **RssIngestionService**: Responsible for processing and analyzing RSS feeds, enriching them with AI, and storing the results in Azure Table Storage.
 - **Azure Functions**: Serverless execution of the RSS feed processing.
 - **Terraform**: Infrastructure management.
+- **GitHub Actions**: CI/CD pipeline for automated testing and deployment.

 ## Repository Structure